WinVector/Examples/LogisticOmit/logistic_omit.md

 Another way of interpreting our logistic experiment is:

 > For a logistic regression model: the correct inference for a given
-> explanatory variable often depends on what other explanatory variables
+> explanatory variable coefficient often depends on what other
-> are present in the model.
+> explanatory variables are present in the model.

 That is: we didn’t get a wrong inference.
 We just got a different one, as we are inferring in a different situation.
 The fallacy was thinking a